Pori LondongCeremonial Hanging

 The central motif on this textile include; dappu which is an depression a reminder that when a promise is made it cannot be reversed, lepo a betelnut basket, tobo alang which is often found carved on traditional rice barns as well and symbolizes abundance and Rapung a memory of a cave where the community hid during the time of the Dutch.

-Warp ikat, single panel, open fringe, commercial cotton, natural dyes. ikat tied, dyed, woven in Karataun, Sulawesi.
-2019
+Warp ikat, single panel, open fringe, commercial cotton, natural dyes. ikat tied, dyed and woven in Mamuju, Sulawesi, 2019.

 452 x 66 cm / 178 x 26 in